-The nearby Minto fault, parallel to and west of the Ranney Hollow fault (Figure 7.1.3), also has apparent left lateral offset but has west-side up motion.
-The lack of intrusives east of the Ranney Hollow fault and the presence of small, possibly sillform intrusives mapped and drilled to the west at the Shorty Creek Cu-Mo prospect (Figure 7.1.3) argue for a west-side up geometry on the Ranney Hollow fault.
-Three-dimensional modeling conducted on the magnetic data in this area suggests the magnetic anomalies are discrete magnetic bodies that appear to be annual to the magnetic low core to the south (Beasley, 2005).
-The cause of these magnetic anomalies in the Hill 1710 to Hill 1890 area (and beyond to the southeast) is uncertain but is most likely related to contact metamorphism around a buried intrusive mass which has undergone magnetite destructive alteration, a common feature in porphyry Cu-Au-Mo systems (Sillitoe, 2010).
-Alternatively, the semi-circular magnetic highs in this area may be derived from Cu±Au magnetite skarn mineralization hosted in Lower Paleozoic carbonate units which dip generally to the south beneath the Wilber Creek flysch.
-These carbonate units are repeated in thrust-bounded packages at the Livengood gold deposit and could provide multiple reactive hosts for Cu-Fe±Au skarn mineralization.
-Based on current information, the Hill 1710 and Hill 1890 target areas appear to be part of a more proximal porphyry Cu-Mo±Au porphyry setting with potential for stockwork Cu-Au-Mo mineralization, proximal Cu-Fe±Au skarn mineralization hosted in Lower Paleozoic carbonate and to be part of a more proximal porphyry Cu-Mo±Au porphyry setting with potential for stockwork Cu-Au-Mo mineralization, proximal Cu-Fe±Au skarn mineralization hosted in Lower Paleozoic carbonates and Cu-Au sulfide mineralization in a contact metamorphic aureole.
+The nearby Minto fault, parallel to and west of the Ranney Hollow fault (Figure 7.1.3), also has an apparent left lateral offset but has west side down motion.
+The lack of intrusives east of the Ranney Hollow fault and the presence of small, possibly sillform intrusives mapped and drilled to the west at the Shorty Creek Cu-Mo prospect (Figure 7.1.3) argue for a west side up geometry on the Ranney Hollow fault.
+Three-dimensional modelling conducted on the magnetic data in this area suggests the magnetic anomalies are discrete magnetic bodies that appear to be annual to the magnetic low core to the south (Beasley, 2005).

 The Hill 1870 target lies 0.5 miles to the west of the Alyeska pipeline in the headwaters of the Winter Creek and Wilber Creek drainages (Figure 7.1.3).
 Both drainage basins are anomalous in Au, As, Bi, Sb, W, Cu, Pb, Zn and S. Rock chip sample coverage is limited but samples collected from poorly developed matrix supported breccias and strongly altered crackle breccias along a 290 foot section of the Alyeska pipeline road cut are anomalous in Au (<69 to 1,063 ppb), Ag (0.7 to 5.8 ppm) and As (160 to >1,000 ppm).
 Unfortunately, these were the only metals analyzed in the 1988 rock samples so the level of other Au or Cu pathfinder elements in these samples is unknown.
-Sampling along the Alveska pipeline road cut also revealed two other potentially significant details about the mineralization in this area (Freeman and others, 1986; Freeman and others, 1988).
-Not surprisingly, gold grades from the chip samples on the access road drop gradually as the degree of brecciation and alteration decrease.
-Perhaps more important, sub-vertical gold-bearing quartz-arsenopyrite veinlets exposed in the pipeline exposures are poorly preserved at the surface, even though soil thickness is <1 foot.
+Sampling along the Alyeska pipeline road cut also revealed two other potentially significant details about the mineralization in this area (Freeman and others, 1986; Freeman and others, 1988).
+Not surprisingly, gold grades from the chip samples on the access road drop gradually as the degree of brecciation Perhaps more important, sub-vertical gold-bearing quartzand alteration decrease. arsenopyrite veinlets exposed in the pipeline exposures are poorly preserved at the surface, even though soil thickness is <1 foot.
 The structures and the veins in these structures are not recognizable until a depth below surface of 10 to 12 feet.
 Freeman and others (1986) reported that a rubble-soil sample from approximately 4 feet above and slightly down slope from visible quartz-arsenopyrite veinlets returned 65 ppb Au, 0.5 ppm Ag, 1451 ppm As and 186 ppm Cu.
 A grab rock sample from the quartz-arsenopyrite veinlet itself returned 1,050 ppb Au, 2 ppm Ag, >2000 ppm As and 3,828 ppm Cu.
-This suggests that potentially significant mineralization may exist below soil or rubble-crop which lacks any evidence of mineralization.
-The pipeline access road exposures fall along the northeast trend of alteration and mineralization discovered on Hill 1835.
-Along trend to the southwest, mapping has identified quartz porphyry intruding the Wilber Creek flysch on Hill 1870 and hornfels-altered flysch and iron-oxide-cemented breccias were identified in float on the flanks of Hill 1870 (Hart and others, 1985; Freeman and others, 1986).
+This suggests that potentially significant mineralization may exist below soil or rubble-crop, which lacks any evidence of The pipeline access road exposures fall along the northeast trend of mineralization. alteration and mineralization discovered on Hill 1835.
+Along trend to the southwest, mapping has identified quartz porphyry intruding the Wilber Creek flysch on Hill 1870 and hornfels flysch and iron-oxide-cemented breccias were identified in float on the flanks of Hill 1870 (Hart and others, 1985; Freeman and others, 1986).
 The Hill 1870 anomaly lies in the center of the strong, circular airborne magnetic low (Figure 7.2.2) and within the largest airborne EM conductor in this part of the Shorty Creek project (Noves and others, 2006).
-Based on the limited available geological, geochemical and geophysical data, Hill 1870 4 appears to be related to the same system responsible for alteration and mineralization on Hill 1835 prospect.
+Based on the limited available geological, geochemical and geophysical data, Hill 1870 appears to be related to the same system responsible for alteration and mineralization on Hill 1835 prospect.
 However, the prospect is cut by the Ranney Hollow fault on the west flank of Hill 1870, further complicating the structural setting of this area.